HL7/carin-digital-insurance-card/input/pagecontent/Physical_Insurance_Card_Data_Elements.md

     </tr>
     <tr>
       <td>Payer Contact Details:</td>
-      <td>Contacts details often found on the back of the physical insurance card.</td>
+      <td>The contact details often found on the back of the physical insurance card.
+Please note, there may be multiple types of contacts for different purposes such as member support, pharmacist inquiries, etc.</td>
       <td></td>
     </tr>
     <tr>